 Thank you for all you do to support LGBTQ+ youth.
 We’re extremely grateful to have educators like you on our side.

-This resource list was written by Justin Tindall, MPH (he/they), the It Gets Better Project’s Director of Education and Global Programming.
+This resource list was written by Justin Tindall, MPH (he/they), the It Gets Better Project’s Director of Programs & Operations.